calamuslabs/calamus-sdk/README.md

  * Balance of user in stream.
  *
  * @param tokenAddress (string): address of token
- * @param address (string): wallet address (if this is not provided, address of current account on metamask will be used) *
+ * @param address (string): wallet address (if this is not provided, address of current account on metamask will be used).
+ *
  * @return Promise<string: fee of stream>
  */